algobulls/algobulls_help_site/docs/broker/zebu.md

 ## Important Points to Note
 ---
-* It is required to login **once** (at the start of the trading day) using the link [https://zebull.in](https://zebull.in) before executing any strategy.
+* It is required to login **once** daily (at the start of the trading day) using the link [https://zebull.in](https://zebull.in) before executing any strategy.
 Also, do not logout, but it is ok to close the tab directly.

 ## Login and Setup your Zebu Account
 ---